MicrosoftDocs/bing-docs/bing-docs/bing-web-search/search-responses.md

 }
 ```

-Basically, Bing returns any answer it finds relevant to the user's query, which is typically a subset of the possible answers.
+Basically, Bing returns any answer it finds that's relevant to the user's query, which is typically a subset of the possible answers.
 But Bing always returns the following answers in each response:

 ```json
 {